mittons/PoCofOneIntent/README.md

 The [DogDisplay Overview Introduction](https://github.com/mittons/DogDisplayOverview/blob/ae18681446f5a7f31ec3bf0a8b235fa4d3c731bb/README.md#introduction) as commited on `January 13, 2024, 19:03PM`, already expresses some of the intentions of this project.

 1.  "this repository serves as an simplified entry point"
-  - 🚪 An entry point that should, suggested derived/furher clarified documents exist, but abstract the info to words/terms short sentence.
+  - 🕳️ An entry point that should, suggested derived/furher clarified documents exist, but abstract the info to stort statments with a limited set of words/terms.
     - ⚖️ The entry point should, like any other layer provide only a small increase in the complexity of information, beyond the last (unless explicitly stated), preventing undexpected info overload when a person dives into further definitions.
 This ensures that if at any point we offer a space that offers too much info overload for a person, more than a person concents to, it will not be to great of a breach of concent, and opting out of reading more of that document should be simple, with minimum effecs.
 2. "portfolio consisting of a series of projects that present both:"
     1. 🎯 A snapshot of my current active skillset